weiqli526/Fault-Tolerant-Key-Value-Storage-System-Based-on-Raft/mr/README.md

 ## Software

 You'll implement this lab (and all the labs) in Go.
 The Go web site contains lots of tutorial information.
-We will grade your labs using Go version 1.13; you should use 1.13 too.
+We will grade your labs using Go version 1.13; you should use Go version 1.13 or higher.
 You can check your Go version by running `go version`.
 Please follow lab 1 slides for Go setup (posted on Piazza).

 We recommend that you work on the labs on your own machine, so you can use the tools, text editors, etc. that you are already familiar with.
 Alternatively, you can work on the csa machines.